Please refer to the University’s Glossary of Term for policies and procedures.

 The Fellowship Selection Panel will rank all applications and decide which applicants are placed on a shortlist.
 Statements from prospective Academic Mentors will be taken into consideration during the short listing process.

 Short listing will normally take place within four weeks of the closing date for applications.
-The Deputy Vice-Chancellor (Research and Innovation) will provide Human Resources with names of the short listed candidates who are to be interviewed.
+The Deputy Vice-Chancellor (Research and Innovation) will provide People and Culture with names of the short listed candidates who are to be interviewed.

 Short listed applicants will be invited to attend an interview.
 Applicants must be given reasonable notice of their requirement to attend an interview and/or participate in other forms of assessment.